Chemical Fiber Blade

 Made from durable materials like carbon steel, stainless steel, or tungsten carbide, chemical fiber blades must withstand wear and maintain sharpness over extended periods.
 Depending on their application, blades come in different shapes, such as long strip blade, slotted blade, or three-hole blade, each suited to different types of fiber and cutting methods.
 Regular maintenance, like cleaning and sharpening, is necessary to ensure optimal performance.

-What Are The Common Grades Of Chemical Fiber Blades Made With Tungsten Carbide Material?
+What Are The Common Tungsten Carbide Grades For Chemical Fiber Blades?

 YG10X

-• Very high hardness, making it excellent for cutting tough materials.
+High Hardness: Features very high hardness, making it ideal for cutting tough and abrasive fibers with precision.

 YG12X

-• The increased cobalt content improves resistance to chipping and cracking, especially under variable stress.
+Reliability: The increased cobalt content helps resist chipping and cracking, especially under variable stress.

 YG13X